Nordix/xcluster/ovl/private-reg/README.md

 # Load images from a private docker registry

-You can use a local, private, unsecure docker registry for downloading images to `xcluster`.
+You can use a local, private, insecure docker registry for downloading images to `xcluster`.
 This is almost as fast as pre-pulled images and *way* faster than downloading from internet (especially on mobile network).